Got a mystery malady?

-Are pests or mysterious maladies causing problems with your succulents?
-To help, I show 30+ succulent problems to watch for on my site's Succulent Plant Pests, Diseases and Problems resource page.
+Start with this site's Succulent Pests, Diseases and Problems resource page, where you'll find 30+ succulent concerns.
 For each I show a photo, explain the severity (from normal to fatal), describe the problem, and tell what action to take if any.
-For example:

-And if you have succulent pests, problems or concerns you've successfully dealt with, do let me know...here please, rather than emailing me, so that others will see it and benefit.
+So, if you have pests, problems or concerns that aren't answered elsewhere, do let me know...HERE please, rather than emailing me---unless you absolutely need to...

 WordPress won't let you attach photos to comments.
 (I think they're trying to protect me from porn.)
 However, you can always reply to one of my email newsletters with a photo attached.
 Keep it clean, ha.

 If you have a skunk, here's what NOT to do.
 (Filmed by Jeanne Meadow in her succulent garden.
 Her poor husband!)

 Succulent Pests, Diseases and Problems Keep your succulents healthy, happy and looking their very best WEEVIL ALERT: Learn More: Agave Weevil ON THIS PAGE you’ll find photos of common succulent pests, diseases and problems; and discover causes, severity, prevention and treatments.
 VIDEOS: On my YouTube Channel, view my Pests and Diseases playlist (eight videos) and Oh, No!…

 Agave snout-nosed weevil is a half-inch-long black beetle with a downward-curving proboscis that enables it to pierce an agave’s core, where it lays its eggs.
 Grubs hatch, consume the agave’s heart, then burrow into the soil to pupate.

 If you grow succulents, sooner or later you’ll deal with mealy bugs.
 For newbies, mealies often come as a surprise.
 Suddenly the plants are dotted and webbed with what looks like lint.
 Veterans are more vigilant.
 We check for